Do you compare your career to others (virtual or actual) and feel discouraged?

 “. . .
 As adults, when we compare ourselves to others, it is usually to evaluate ourselves as “worse than” or “better than” or “equal to” other people.
 When we measure ourselves against others, it causes us psychological harm.”

-Destructively comparing yourself to others isn’t the thing to do, if you want to manage unemployment with serenity.
+Destructively comparing yourself to others isn’t the thing to do, if you want to navigate unemployment with serenity.

 In reality, you’re less peaceful when you dwell on these things.
 You might even find yourself depressed when comparing.